Cost Reduction Strategy (home page) Seminars Consulting Articles Books Site Map

 by the concept/architecture, but the opportunity to achieve the lowest possible

-cost is missed when the product architecture is based on the research prototype,
+cost is missed when the product architecture is based on a research prototype,

-or worse, the breadboard.
-Further, after the parts are designed around that,
+or worse, the breadboard!
+Further, after the parts are designed around

-cost is not easily reduced, as shown in Section 6.1, but trying by change-order
+that, cost is not easily reduced, as shown in the

 wastes valuable resources, doesn’t really reduce cost, and, again, compromises